 All pediatric oncology patients should have their diagnosis and treatment plans established at a sub-specialty level facility.
-Patients usually receive their initial treatments at the subspecialty facility before treatment with a shared care centre is established.
-This is particularly applicable in the following circumstances:
+Patients usually receive their initial treatments at the sub-specialty facility before treatment with a shared care center is established.
+In addition a pediatric patient must have care at a sub-specialty site if:

-- Child less than 1 year of age - Children/adolescents diagnosed with Acute Lymphoblastic Leukemia on a 3-drug induction hospitalize or keep near the subspecialty level facility until day 8; then, consider sending home if the patient is stable [afebrile for at least 48 hours, with negative cultures and no mucositis or other foci of infection] and there are services within 30 minutes of home at an advanced level facility; otherwise, stay close to the subspecialty level facility until count recovery - Children/adolescents diagnosed with Acute Lymphoblastic Leukemia on a 4-drug induction (or re-induction if post relapse) hospitalize until after day 8 unless exceptionally favourable circumstances; keep near the subspecialty level facility until day 15; then, consider sending home if the patient is stable [afebrile for at least 48 hours, with negative cultures and no mucositis or other foci of infection] and there are services within 30 minutes of home at an advanced level facility; otherwise, keep close to the subspecialty level facility until count recovery - All patients with relapsed disease receiving re-induction chemotherapy. - Children/adolescents with serious co-morbidities/organ dysfunction Post-bone marrow transplant children/adolescents - Children/adolescents who have experienced toxicity beyond that which is expected may need to initiate subsequent treatment at a subspecialty level facility - Children/adolescents on severely myelo-suppressive protocols [expected greater than 7-10 days of severe neutropenia]. - Any agent requiring drug serum level monitoring [see table below]. - Biological or chemotherapeutic agents which the treating pediatric haematologist/oncologists feel should not be given outside the subspecialty center (e.g. some phase I and phase II agents). - All agents that require continuous 24-hour infusion should be given at the subspecialty center (due to the requirement that APHON trained nurses must be on site during chemotherapy administration). - Children/adolescents with complex chemotherapy regimes, monitoring requirements or supportive care needs. - All children with underlying immunodeficiency including Down's syndrome, CVID etc. - Children/families requiring concurrent psychosocial services not available at a regional centre
+- Child less than 1 year of age. - Children/adolescents diagnosed with Acute Lymphoblastic Leukemia on a 3-drug induction: hospitalize or keep near the sub-specialty level facility until day 8 and peripheral circulating blasts cleared; then, consider sending home if the patient is stable [afebrile for least 48 hours, with negative cultures and no mucositis or other foci of infection] and there are services within 45 minutes of home at an advanced level facility; otherwise, stay close to the sub-specialty level facility until count recovery. - Children/adolescents diagnosed with Acute Lymphoblastic Leukemia on a 4-drug induction (or re-induction if post relapse) hospitalize until day 8 and no peripheral circulating blasts; keep near the sub-specialty level facility until day 15; then, consider sending home if the patient is stable [afebrile for at least 48 hours, with negative cultures and no mucositis or other foci of infection] and there are services within 45 minutes of home at an advanced level facility; otherwise keep close to the sub-specialty level facility until count recovery.

+- All patients with relapsed disease receiving re-induction chemotherapy. - Children/adolescents with serious co-morbidities/organ dysfunction. - Post-bone marrow transplant children/adolescents; allogenic less than 100 days post and autologous less than 60 days post. - Children/adolescents who have experienced toxicity beyond that which is expected may need to initiate subsequent treatment at a sub-specialty level facility. - Children/adolescents on severely myelosuppressive protocols [expected greater than 7-10 days of severe neutropenia]. - Any agent requiring drug serum level monitoring.
+Biological or chemotherapeutic agents which require the resources of a sub-specialty centre (e.g. some phase I and phase II agents). - All investigational agents - Patients receiving continuous 24-hour chemotherapy/biotherapy infusions require care by an APHON provider.
+Therefore, 24 hour infusions will generally be given at a sub-specialty centre, however, if there is no special monitoring (i.e. levels, study requirements) these infusions maybe considered on a case by case basis for Advanced centres with overnight presence of APHON providers.. - Children/adolescents with complex chemotherapy regimens, monitoring requirements or supportive care needs. - All children with underlying immunodeficiency including Down's syndrome, Common Immune Variable Deficiency (CVID) etc. - Children/families requiring concurrent psychosocial services not available at a regional centre.